sdnfv/onvm-snort/Install.md

     ./configure --enable-sourcefire
     ```

-3. Create Patch of Makefille
+3. Create Patch of Makefille.
 This part is critical for the next steps.
 The defaults are blank.
 Please type in the answers manually.
    ```sh
    cd ../
    ./patching-Makefile.sh